pchemguy/spec-kit/Playground/RPN Calculator/MVP/Greenfield.md

 - `a b mul` => `a * b`
 - `a b div` => `a / b`

-Each accepted operator token MUST either:

-- consume the required number of operands and push exactly one result, or
-- be rejected without altering the stack if operand count, mathematical domain, or numeric-result validity rules are not satisfied.

-### Numeric Policy — finite real model with rejection
+### Numeric policy — finite real model with rejection

 The calculator MUST accept and produce only finite numeric values.
 Any token application that would produce a non-finite result MUST be rejected and MUST leave the stack unchanged.